Arius-Scripts/ars_halloween/README.md

-# Halloween Hunt
+# Arius Halloween

-Join the **Halloween Hunt**!
+Join the **Halloween**!
 Collect pumpkins for random rewards and a chance to win vehicles.
 Examine zombies for hidden loot and earn bonuses.
 Enjoy spooky weather and eerie sound effects while you play.
 Sell your items for in-game currency, and watch out for jumpscares and zombie attacks!

 # Features